 You can find an example of a very complicated drip campaign flowchart here.
 We advise against such a complicated system, but we hope it can spark a couple of ideas.

-For even better, more effective personalisation and higher sales, read How to integrate your CRM and automated marketing systems.
+For even better, more effective personalized and higher sales, read How to integrate your CRM and automated marketing systems.

 An agency that takes care of everything from the content creation, segmentation, testing, and automation will charge between $2,500 and $6,000 a month.
 The price will vary depending on the number of email/SMS contacts you have.
 Some agencies claim 70x returns or being able to capture 20-25% more revenue vs. doing no email marketing at all.